Logrolling (sport): United States Logrolling Association

-The US Log Rolling Association (USLRA) is the national governing body of the sports of log rolling and boom running.
-It is the first nation member of the International Logrolling Association (ILRA).
-The Association is responsible for overseeing rules, regulations, and rankings, and also works to grow and promote the sports of Log Rolling and Boomrunning in the United States.
+The US Logrolling Association (USLRA) is the national governing body of the sports of log rolling and boom running.
+It is the first national member of the International Logrolling Association (ILRA).
+The Association is responsible for overseeing rules, regulations, and rankings, and also works to grow and promote the sports of logrolling and boom running in the United States.

 CAN-LOG

 Can-Log was established in the late 1960s to promote the sport of logrolling in Canada, set rules and regulations, and allow for the allocation of Canadian Championship events to the participating competitions.

 Rules

 The match begins when the whistle is blown or "Time in" is called by the head judge and continues until a fall occurs or the time limit expires (The judge may recall a quick whistle if they feel that the rollers did not have equal control.).
 The first athlete to lose contact with the log with both feet and fall off the log loses the fall.
 The last athlete to lose contact with the log wins the fall.
 For all amateur and professional divisions, matches consist of three out of five falls.

-Tournaments can either run with a round robin format (each athlete competes in a match against everyone in their division once) or double elimination bracket (a consolation bracket system in which rollers move higher in the competition each time they win a match or fall lower in the competition each time they lose a match).
+Tournaments can either run with a round-robin format (each athlete competes in a match against everyone in their division once) or double elimination bracket (a consolation bracket system in which rollers move higher in the competition each time they win a match or fall lower in the competition each time they lose a match).